Skip to main content

 Flora Ecosystems

 The vegetation includes both remnant Atlantic Forest patches and extensively planted landscape areas.
-The most valuable ecological sector is the 526-hectare Reserva Biológica within the Jardim Botânico, which protects dense ombrophilous Atlantic Forest considered among the best-preserved urban forest remnants in South America.
+The most valuable ecological sector is the Reserva Biológica within the Jardim Botânico, which protects dense ombrophilous Atlantic Forest considered among the best-preserved urban forest remnants in South America.
 Characteristic tree species include jequitibá-rosa, pau-brasil, cedar, and numerous species of the families Myrtaceae, Lauraceae, and Meliaceae.
-The Jardim Botânico maintains over 25,000 living plant specimens representing thousands of species from Brazil and worldwide, including extensive collections of Atlantic Forest, cerrado, and caatinga plants.
-The Orchidário (orchid greenhouse) houses one of the largest orchid collections in Latin America.
-The Instituto Biológico grounds support a collection of medicinal and experimental plant species.
+The Jardim Botânico maintains extensive living plant collections representing thousands of species from Brazil and worldwide, including collections of Atlantic Forest, cerrado, and caatinga plants.
+[1] The Orchidário (orchid greenhouse) houses one of the largest orchid collections in Latin America.

 Geology